SEND Information Report

 How will my child be included in activities outside the classroom, including school trips?

 All children, regardless of their needs, are included in all parts of school life, including trips away from school and residential trips.
-School trips are organised with everyone in mind and extra staff can be provided to assist children with SEND.
+School trips are organised with everyone in mind and extra staff can be provided to assist children with SEND where it is deemed to be necessary and practical.
 Parents may also be invited to come along where appropriate.

 How accessible is the school environment?